Why the UA Libraries - The Libraries

 An overview of statistics related to our holdings, facilities, equipment, online visits and more can be viewed in our Statistical Snapshot.

-- guide on the side tutorials that engage learners by allowing them to actively apply their learning
+- Guide on the Side tutorials that engage learners by allowing them to actively apply their learning

-- e-textbook pilot programs and other programatic support for required course materials
+- E-textbook pilot programs and other programatic support for required course materials

-- library research awards for students utilizing library resources
+- Library research awards for students utilizing library resources

-- a campus repository service
+- The a UA Campus Repository service

-- on-demand information delivery
+- On-demand information delivery

-- consortial agreements to expand resource availability
+- Consortial agreements to expand resource availability and decrease costs

-- data management leadership on campus
+- Data management leadership on campus

-- unique acquisitions such as the congressional collection of Gabrielle Giffords and a notable collection from the UA Lunar and Planetary Science Department
+- Unique acquisitions such as the congressional collection of Gabrielle Giffords and a notable collection from the UA Lunar and Planetary Science Department

 - implementation of a database to organize faculty scholarship, providing networking, collaboration, and dissemination opportunities

-- providing local and unique digital collections related to the state and Borderlands
+- Providing local and unique digital collections related to the state and Borderlands

-- hosting a variety of educational programs, exhibits, and events
+- Hosting a variety of educational programs, exhibits, and events

 Our library staff are friendly, talented, and creative people.
 They have been recognized for some incredible achievements in recent years.
 See our Awards and Honors.